Moe n' Joe: Synopsis

 Knowing that a plea agreement with the FBI would involve the confiscation of most of his assets, Johnny sends his brother-in-law Anthony Infante to ask Tony to convince two businessmen in New Orleans, with whom Johnny is a silent partner, to sell their company so he can get his share.
 Tony reluctantly agrees, but only one of the pair is willing to sell and he does not press the matter.

-However, Janice loves Johnny's house.
+During Ginny's birthday celebration, Janice admires Johnny's house.
 Tony proposes to Johnny that he will guarantee his partners in New Orleans will sell their company; in exchange, Johnny will sell his house at a discount to Janice and Bobby.
 Johnny, with few options, agrees.
 Johnny learns from his lawyer he will have to enter an allocution.
 In an agonizing decision, he accepts the plea deal.
-He receives a fifteen-year sentence, forfeiting $4.1 million in assets, and admits in court that he was a member of a New York faction of the Mafia.
-This is met with anger and contempt by his fellow mobsters.
+He receives a fifteen-year sentence, forfeits $4.1 million in assets, and admits in court that he was a member of a New York faction of the Mafia.
+This is met with anger and contempt by the members of his crew.

-Carmela again pressures Tony to meet with the building inspector and have the stop order lifted on her spec house project; because of it, Carmela has less time for the family, for shopping and cooking, and is not there to comfort Meadow, who is distressed by her souring relationship with Finn.
-Tony tells Carmela that the building inspector could not be persuaded and that it is time to sell the spec house.
+Carmela again pressures Tony to meet with the building inspector and have the stop order lifted on her spec house project.
+Because of it, Carmela has less time for the family, for shopping and cooking, and is not there to comfort Meadow, who is distressed by her souring relationship with Finn.
+Tony prevaricates, telling Carmela that the building inspector cannot be persuaded, and she should consider selling the spec house.

 Janice accuses Tony of being unfair to her and Bobby.
-He blames them for his being shot by Junior; he ridicules Bobby and does not promote him.
-In therapy with Dr. Melfi, Tony speaks of resentments dating from childhood and admits he is mistreating her in revenge; Melfi suggests that Janice's "misery" reminds him of his mother.
+She claims that he blames them for his being shot by Junior, and that he ridicules Bobby and does not promote him, even though he is Tony's brother-in-law.
+In therapy with Dr. Melfi, Tony speaks of resentments dating from childhood and admits he is mistreating Janice in revenge; Melfi suggests that her "misery" reminds him of his mother.
 When Tony obtains the house for her, Janice is overcome with gratitude.

 While making collections in a dangerous section of Newark, Bobby is mugged by a gang of African-American youths.
 After they take his money and gun, one of them fires it into the pavement in front of him and sends concrete fragments into his right eye.
 Paulie calls Tony to deliver the news, and reveals that he is having radiotherapy for early-stage prostate cancer.